God

 The Rational God then is a scientific and philosophical book.
 It is wholly rational and it is about the idea of God.
 Further, it is a book which describes reality and all of science in one easy to understand basic scheme, placing our scientific knowledge into context.

-Categories: God, Pantheism Tags:
+Filed Under: God, Pantheism

 A Definition of Monism